-NOTICE OF PUBLIC HEARING: NOTICE OF INTENT TO ADOPT A MITIGATED NEGATIVE DECLARATION NOTICE IS HEREBY GIVEN that the Planning Commission of the City of El Paso de Robles will hold a Public Hearing to consider approval of a Planned Development and adoption of a Mitigated Negative Development and adoption of a Mitigated Negative Declaration (statement that there will be no significant environmental effects because of the required mitigation measures) in accordance with the provisions of the California Environmental Quality Act (CEQA), for the fol-lowing repart: lowing project: Planned Development 06-012: an application filed by McCarthy Engineering on behalf of Kim Walker to construct a private Tennis/Swim club on the 6.5 acre site located on Union Road, across from Barney Schwartz Park (APN: 025-371-019).
+NOTICE OF PUBLIC HEARING; NOTICE OF INTENT TO ADOPT A MITIGATED NEGATIVE DECLARATION NOTICE IS HEREBY GIVEN that the Planning NO (ICE IS HEREBY GIVEN that the Planning Commission of the Gity of Eli-Paso de Robles will hold a Public Hearing to consider, approval of a Planned Development and adoption of a Mitigated Negative Declaration (statement that there will be no significant environmental effects because of the required mitigation measures) in accordance with the provisions of the California Environmental Quality Act (CEQA), for the fol-lowing project lowing project: Planned Development 06-012: an application filed by McCarthy Engineering on behalf of Kim Walker to construct a private Tennis/Swim club on the 6.5 acre site located on Union Road, across from Barney Schwaltz Park (ARN 025-371-019).
 The project would be constructed in two development phases.
 The public review period for the Draft Mitigated Negative Declaration commences on February 21, 2007, and ends at the Public Hearing, which is scheduled for the Planning Commission on Tuesday, March 13, 2007.
-The meeting will begin at the hour of 7:30 pm in the Conference Center (First Floor) at the Pase Robles Library/City Hall, 1000 Spring Street, Pase Robles, California.
+The meeting will begin at the hour of 7.30 pm in the Conterence Center (First Floor) at the Paso Robles Library/City Hall, 1000 Spring Street, Paso Robles, California.
 All interested parties may appear and be heard at this hearing.
 The proposed Mitigated Negative Declarations may be reviewed at the Community Develop-ment Department, 1000 Spring Street, Paso Robles, California, Copies may be purchased for the cost of reproduction.
-Written comments on the proposed development plan and mitigated negative declaration may be mailed to the Community Development Department, 1000 Spring Street, Paso Robles, CA 93446 provided that such comments are received prior to the time of the public hearing.
-Oral comments may be made at the hearing.
-Should you have any questions regarding this application, please call Darren Nash at (805) 237-3970.
-If you challenge the development plan or miti-gated negative declaration in court, you may be limited to raising only those issues you or some-one else raised at the public hearing described in this notice, or in written correspondence delivered to the Planning Commission at, or prior to, the public hearing.
+Written comments on the proposed develop-ment plan and mitigated negative declaration may be mailed to the Community Development Department, 1000 Spring Street, Paso Robles, CA 93446 provided that such comments are received prior to the time of the public hearing Oral comments may be made at the hearing Should you have any duestions regarding this application, please call Darren Nash at (805) 237-3970.
+If you challenge the development plan or miti-gated negative declaration in court, you may be limited to raising only those issues you or someone else raised at the public hearing described in this notice, or in written correspondence delivered to the Planning Commission at, or prior to, the public hearing.
 Darren Nash, Associate Planner February 21, 2007 6540483